prodzpod/Hex3Mod/README.md

 * Overkill Overdrive's incompatibility with certain mods.
 I'd prefer a way to have it modify Focus Crystal and Bustling Fungus non-destructively.
 * Corrupting Parasite can be found without the achievement.
 Not sure why this is happening.

-Please give feedback/bug reports on the RoR2 Modding discord, or by messaging directly: hex3#7952
+Please give feedback/bug reports on the RoR2 Modding discord, or by messaging directly: @pr_d

 # Changelog

+### 2.1.11
+fixed blood of the lamb error

+### 2.1.10
+made to work with AC (again)

+### 2.1.9
+fixed captain's favor not working

+### 2.1.8
+Phreel made the mod work with DLC3 (yay !) all items can be temporary, go ham with temporary scav pouch lol

 ### 2.1.7
 doesnt crash if you config badly